The 10 Greatest Evil Robot Dopplegangers

 117804304_cca3849579.jpg

-What’s cooler than an evil robot version of a human?
+What?s cooler than an evil robot version of a human?
 An evil robot version of a robot!
 Forget what you thought you knew about the first 20 or so versions of this Decepticon, because according to the most recent Transformers toy lines, Scourge is an evil Optimus Prime.
 What turned him evil?
 Well, one version says Scourge was a truck just like Optimus, only his tanker contained rocket fuel.
 Given the amazingly wasteful nature of this fossil fuel, no wonder this robot in disguise went bad.
 Propel shuttles into space, will you?
-Give this guy a cool red sword—he’s evil!
+Give this guy a cool red sword?he?s evil!

 5) Faker